rapid7/javascript-style-guide/react/README.md

   - [1.2](#1.2) <a name='1.2'></a> **Code conventions**

     + Always use JSX syntax.
-    + Prefer the use of functional components when state and lifecycle methods are not needed.
+    + Prefer the use of functional components when state, refs, or lifecycle methods are not needed.
+      + If using react >= 16.3.0, you can also use functional components if refs are the only thing needed ([see the React documentation for details](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#forwardref-api))
     + When state or lifecycle methods are needed, use the `Component` or `PureComponent` class (not `createClass`)
     + Do not use `React.createElement` unless you're initializing the app from a file that is not JSX.